What is the strongest foundation for a house?

 Slab foundation with plinths

 This is another alternative but it is only allowed in certain localities and is banned in others.
 This is a more sophisticated version of a simple slab foundation.
 Basically, the simple slab foundation is reinforced by building three or more points underneath it.
 This type of structure can then provide enough rigidity to support a double-story house if it is made up of wood.
-But it will not be allowed for double-story houses made of bricks.
+But it will not be allowed for double-storey houses made of bricks.

 Finally, before you click off do check out my article on ways to build a foundation for a small house here.
 You should also check out the book, “The complete visual guide to building a house “.
 It is the one I used while I was building my own house.
 It contains all the important details in full detail so you don’t get trapped by your contractor.